Skip to content

 # Automatic merge failed; fix conflicts and then commit the result.

-2. Determine the desired outcome across all files: We want High Availability (replicas: 3) AND authentication (env vars).
+To successfully resolve this specific scenario, we must determine the desired outcome across all files: we want High Availability (replicas: 3) AND authentication (env vars).
 For the infrastructure to actually work, the Kustomization file must include BOTH the commonLabels AND the secretGenerator so that the redis-secret referenced in the deployment actually exists.

 spec: